zhouzypaul/zhouzypaul.github.io/index.md

 I love connecting with people.
 If you'd like to get in contact with me, please reach out at [zhiyuan_zhou at berkeley dot edu].

 ## Recent News
+- Nov 2025: Finally ready to share my internship work at [PI](https://pi.website) on advantage conditioning!
+Thrilled that the internship project I led became the recipe for [π*0.6](https://www.pi.website/blog/pistar06), and seeing the VLA actually learning from suboptimal and failure data.
+I learned a lot from this and I'm very bullish on advantage-conditioned VLAs.
 - Sept 2025: Check out how we scaled RL to [bigger models](https://arxiv.org/abs/2508.14881) and how to spend your compute optimally by setting batch sizes & UTDs correctly
 - July 2025: New paper out on how to RL with action chunks, check out [Q-chunking](https://colinqiyangli.github.io/qc/)!
 Also check out [Behavior Exploration](https://arxiv.org/abs/2507.09041) for a way to make your BC policy explore over the space of expert behaviors.
 - July 2025: [WSRL](/wsrl/) now works on robots!